hiyin/covidscope-user-tutorial/docs/index.md

 </p>

-By visualing the pathway enrichment score using heatmap, it becomes clear that in the 71-80 age group, the severe/critical patients have higher pathway enrichment in comorbidities such as heart disease, pulmonary disease and hypertension compared to the mild/moderate patient.
+By visualising the pathway enrichment score using heatmap, it becomes clear that in the 71-80 age group, the severe/critical patients have higher pathway enrichment in comorbidities such as heart disease, pulmonary disease and hypertension compared to the mild/moderate patient.
 In comparison, there is no clear distinguishing pattern in the 41-50 age group.
 This is consistent with the general belief that older individuals with pre-existing health conditions are more vulnerable to severe outcomes from COVID-19.

 <p align="center">
   <img width="800"  src="img/Case2-Fig3.png">